LennoxC/convcnp-assim-nz/README.md

 In this repository, we experiment with using Convolutional Conditional Neural Processes (ConvCNP) for data assimilation.

+### Notebooks
+Experiments are done in the notebooks folder.
+These are generally commited with results.
+Running the notebook should re-produce these results.
+At times, the notebooks folder may contain `debug` or `eda` folders, containing notebooks for these respective purposes.

+### Deepsensor
+Some modifications have been made to the deepsensor repository.
+There is a [fork of deepsensor here](https://github.com/LennoxC/deepsensor/tree/main).
+Pip is configured to import the main branch of this fork in `requirements.txt`.

+We anticipate that we may need to fork neuralprocesses in the future too.

 ### Using this repository

 The entry points for this respository are as follows: